namlook/mongokit/README.md

 [MongoDB](http://www.mongodb.org/display/DOCS/Home) is a great schema-less document oriented database.
 It has a lot of drivers for many languages (python, ruby, perl, java, php...).

-MongoKit is a python module that brings structured schema and validation layer on top of the great pymongo driver.
-It has be written to be as simple and light as possible with the KISS and DRY principles in mind.
+MongoKit is a python module that brings a structured schema and validation layer on top of the great pymongo driver.
+It has been written to be as simple and light as possible with the KISS and DRY principles in mind.

 ## Philosophy

 MongoKit is designed to be:

- * **simple**: MongoKit use plain python type to describe document structure
+ * **simple**: MongoKit uses plain python types to describe document structure
- * **fast**: MongoKit is fast but if you *really* need to be fast you have access to the raw pymongo layer without changing the API
+ * **fast**: MongoKit is fast but if you *really* need to be fast you have access to the raw pymongo layer without changing the API **powerful**:
- * **powerful**: MongoKit brings many feature like document auto-reference, custom types or i18n support.
+ * MongoKit brings many features like document auto-reference, custom types or i18n support.

 **Your data is clean:**